a-r-r-o-w/cogvideox-factory/training/mochi-1/README.md

 Our script currently doesn't leverage `accelerate` and some of its consequences are detailed below:

 * No support for distributed training.
-* No intermediate checkpoint saving and loading support.
 * `train_batch_size > 1` are supported but can potentially lead to OOMs because we currently don't have gradient accumulation support.
 * No support for 8bit optimizers (but should be relatively easy to add).